-Many residents in the Unley Council area are concerned about the number of regulated and significant trees that are being removed.
-Indeed this seems to be happening in all of Adelaide’s suburbs.
+Many residents in the Unley Council area are most concerned about the number of regulated and significant trees being removed from our suburbs, especially on private land.
+Indeed this seems to be happening throughout suburban Adelaide.

 In Fairford Street, Unley there are 2 huge River Red Gums, possibly 100+ years old.
 The owners have recently submitted another application to Council to remove the western tree (their third application to cut down one or both of the trees).

 Photo taken 2 years ago before new house was built.
 The tree under application is the right hand tree (western), the bigger of the two, that is listed on the Unley Council’s Significant Tree List.